Islam in Saudi Arabia: Era of oil exports

 In response, the royal family enforced much stricter observances of traditional religious and social norms in the country and gave the Ulema a greater role in government.
 At first, photographs of women in newspapers were banned, then women on television.
 Cinemas and music shops were shut down.
 School curriculum was changed to provide many more hours of religious studies, eliminating classes on subjects like non-Islamic history.
 Gender segregation was extended "to the humblest coffee shop".
 The religious police became more assertive.

 Greater emphasis was put on religion in the media (increased religious programming on television and radio, and an increase in articles about religion in newspapers), in individual behavior, in government policies, and in mosque sermons.
 In 1986 King Fahd replaced his title "His Majesty" with "Custodian of the Two Holy Mosques".
 The ulema's powers and financial support were strengthened in particular, they were given greater control over the education system and allowed to enforce stricter observance of Wahhabi rules of moral and social behaviour.
 These policies did not succeed in dampening the growth and strength of religious conservatives dissatisfied with the royal family.

 Saudi Islamism gained momentum following 1991 Gulf War.
 The presence of U.S. troops on Saudi soil from 1991 onwards was deeply unpopular with conservative Saudis and one of the major issues that has led to an increase in Islamist terrorism by Saudis inside and out of Saudi Arabia, (the 9/11 attacks in New York being the most prominent example).

 Islamist terrorist activity increased dramatically in 2003, with the Riyadh compound bombings and other attacks, which prompted the government to take much more stringent action against terrorism.
 The king (Abdullah) has also taken steps to rein back the powers of the ulema, for instance transferring their control over girls' education to the Ministry of Education.

 Some have complained that the king's dominance over the ulema has weakened the traditional Islamic legitimacy of Saudi throne.

+However, Saudi Arabia continued to finance and export Wahhabism to mosques, Islamic colleges abroad, often through charities with known links to Al Qaeda.
+Three of the terrorists involved in the 2015 Paris Attacks were connected to Wahhabi mosques in Belgium and France.
+In 2017, the Henry Jackson Society published a study showing that Riyadh invested more than USD 86 billion in exporting Wahhabism abroad.
+Increased awareness of Saudi Arabia's ambivalent posture regarding Islamic extremism, led Western countries to pressure Riyadh to suppress radical forms of Islam.